 Key takeaways

-- A standardized Chart of Accounts (COA) using block numbering reduces errors by up to 30% compared to manual or ad-hoc processes.
+- A standardized chart of accounts with block numbering reduces errors by up to 30% compared to manual or ad hoc processes.

 What is an HOA chart of accounts?

-A Chart of Accounts (COA) is an indexed list of every financial account an organization uses to record transactions.
-For an HOA, it serves as the filing system for your money, categorizing every dollar that comes in as assessments and every dollar that goes out for maintenance or administration.
-Unlike a standard business COA, an HOA chart of accounts must address the unique non-profit nature of the association, specifically the requirement to track "funds" separately.
+An HOA chart of accounts is an indexed list of every financial account the association uses to record transactions.
+It serves as the filing system for the association’s money, categorizing every dollar that comes in and goes out.
+Unlike a standard business CoA, an HOA chart of accounts addresses the association's unique nonprofit nature, specifically the requirement to track funds separately.

 HOAs as non-profit entities

-It is vital to remember that most HOAs operate as non-profit corporations.
-This distinction heavily influences the COA structure.
-You aren't just tracking profit and loss; you are acting as a fiduciary for the community's assets.
-This requires a "fund accounting" approach, where money designated for specific purposes—like a roof replacement in ten years—is kept strictly separate from the money used to pay the landscaper this month.
+As most HOAs operate as non-profit corporations, the COA structure varies.
+You aren't just tracking profit and loss but also acting as a fiduciary for the community's assets.
+This requires a "fund accounting" approach, where money designated for specific purposes—like a roof replacement in ten years—is kept separate from the money used to pay the landscaper this month.

 Core components of an HOA chart of accounts

-To organize your finances effectively, you should utilize a "block numbering" system.
+To organize your finances effectively, use the block numbering method.
 This method assigns a specific range of numbers to each financial category, making your reports easy to read and scale.
 Below is a breakdown of the standard categories and how they apply to an HOA.

-Assets represent what the HOA owns.
+Assets represent what the HOA owes.
 This section typically starts with your most liquid assets (cash) and moves to less liquid items.

-- Operating Bank Accounts: This includes your primary checking account used for daily bills.
+- Operating Bank Accounts: Your primary checking account is used for daily bills and expenses.
 Using a dedicated HOA bank account ensures that operating funds never commingle with personal funds or reserve cash.

-- Reserve Investments: These accounts hold funds for long-term capital projects.
-A reserve fund HOA should be kept in a high-yield environment to combat inflation, such as the best HOA high-yield account.
+- Reserve Investments: Hold funds for long-term capital projects.
+Keep the reserve fund HOA in one of the best HOA high-yield accounts to fight inflation.

-- Accounts Receivable: This tracks money owed to the HOA, primarily delinquent homeowner assessments.
+- Accounts Receivable: Tracks money owed to the HOA, primarily overdue homeowner assessments.

 Liabilities are what the HOA owes to others.
 Accurate tracking here prevents surprise bills from derailing your cash flow.